 this is also not very desirable.
 Therefore, some reorientation of the approach is necessary with regard to this matter.
 The resources released through price rise should be discussed in Parliament and the entire picture of the Budget should explain the enitre thing.
-The Budget does not explain the entire thing because it is said, technically it is outside the Budget.
+The Budget does explain the entire thing because it is said, technically it is outside the Budget.
 Technically it is so.
-But the modern economics as it is developing, substantially it is not so.
-Therefore, it must be discussed; it must be placed before the nation and parliamentary discussion should take place.
-Otherwise, we are discussing only about Rs.
+But the modern economics as it is developing, substantially it is not Therefore, it must be discussed; iί must be placed before the nation and parliamentary discussion should take Otherwise, we are discussing place. only about Rs.
 200 crores taxes imposed by the Budget; about Rs.
-1700 crores resource mobilisation outside are not discussing.
+1700 crores resource mobilisation are not discussing.
 This is another approach that requires changing.

-Now, so far as the deficit financing that has taken place is concerned, we remember when the Finance Minister presented the Budgetwe were sitting in the Lok Sabha galleriesand before he disclosed the deficit, very dramatically he took a sip of water, and then disclosed-to the hushed house.
+Now, so far as the deficit financing that has taken place is concerned, we remember when the Finance Minister presented the Budget-we were sitting in the Lok Sabha galleries-and before he disclosed the deficit, very dramatically he took a sip of water. and then he disclosed-to the hushed house.
 (Interruptions)

-SHRI N. K. P. SALVE" (Maharashtra); That was to create suspense.
+SHRI N. K. P. SALVE (Maharashtra): That was to create suspense.

-SHRI SANKAR GHOSE: That cre ated suspense.
-The Finance Minister is a great pastmaster in this art of drama.
-(Interruptions) And he crea ted suspense, and then everybody was it must be a huge thinking that amount.
-And then he said: sixteen hundred crores...
-(Interruptions) That hlbforic glass, if it is brought today, after the bearer bond scheme, then perhaps the Finance Minister will take another sip and there would be another hush.
+SHRI SANKAR GHOSE: That created suspense.
+The Finance Minister is a great pastmaster in this art drama.
+(Interruptions) And he created suspense, and then everybody was thinking that it must be a amount, And then he said: sixteen hundred crores....
+(Interruptions) That historic glass, if it is brought today, after the bearer bond scheme, then perhaps the Finance Minister will take another sip and there would be another hush.

-AN HON.
-MEMBER: He will take liquor.
+AN HON, MEMBER: He will take liquor.